|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

-Treatment factors that increase the risk of radiation pneumonitis include:
+Treatment factors that increase the risk of radiation pneumonitis:

-Other factors that may increase the chance of radiation pneumonitis include:
+Other factors that may increase the chances of radiation pneumonitis:

 Some people with radiation pneumonitis do not have apparent symptoms.
 In those that have them, the most common is shortness of breath with activity or rest, which worsens with time.

 Radiation pneumonitis may also cause:

 The doctor will ask about any symptoms and medical history including recent treatment.
 A physical exam will be done including listening to the lungs.
 Symptoms of radiation pneumonitis are similar to many other lung disorders.
 It is generally diagnosed by eliminating other causes of your symptoms.
 Tests may include:

 Imaging tests to view the lungs and/or surrounding structures:

 When caught early the goal of treatment is to stop inflammation before it causes damage.
 The course of treatment depends on the severity of the radiation pneumonitis.
 Prompt treatment may lead to a full recovery in most people.

 Other medication or medical treatment may be needed to ease symptoms until the pneumonitis can be resolved.
 Options include:

 Some medication of chemotherapy drugs can make pneumonitis worse.
 Your current medications or treatment plan may need to be altered.